ATMOSPHERIC CHEMISTRY

 Homework #1

-1. (2) Write the equation for burning coal in air, assuming that coal is 80% carbon by weight and a stoichiometric air/fuel mixture; assume the rest is noncombustible rock.
-Write a new equation if coal is 3% S by weight.
-What will be the concentration of SO2 in the power plant plume (1.0 atm and 150oC) in ppm and ug/m3?
-When the plume has cooled to 20o C what will be the concentration (again in ppm and ug/m3) if no dilution has occurred?
+1. (3) Write the equation for burning coal in air, assuming that coal is pure carbon and assume a stoichiometric mixture.
+Write a new equation if coal is 17% hydrogen and 3% S by weight.
+What will be the concentration of CO2 and SO2 in the power plant plume (1.0 atm and 150oC) in ppm and m g/m3?
+When the plume has cooled to 20o C what will be the concentration (again in ppm and m g/m3) if no dilution has occurred?

 2. (3) Given the concentrations and Henry's Law coefficients in the following table, calculate the pH, equilibrium vapor pressure in atm, and the mixing ratio in ppb (at 1.0 atm total pressure) appropriate for the following solutions or the air in the head space above the solutions.
 Assume 298K.